hughbrien/hiring-engineers/README.md

 ### Level 1

 * Sign up for Datadog, get the agent reporting metrics from your local machine.
 DONE
 * Bonus question: what is the agent?
+The Agent has three main parts: the collector, dogstatsd, and the forwarder.
-The Agent is :
+ The Agent is : The agent is severl process designed to do the following:
+The collector runs checks on the current machine for whatever integrations you have and it will capture system metrics like memory and CPU.
+Dogstatsd is a statsd backend server you can send custom metrics to from an application.
+The forwarder retrieves data from both dogstatsd and the collector and then queues it up to be sent to Datadog.

 * Submit an event via the API?
 I have submitted several events via the HTTP REST API and the Email Plain Text and Email JSON interfaces.
 * Get an event to appear in your email inbox (the email address you signed up for the account with)